Five Coins for a Kingdom

 Five Coins for a Kingdom is an adventure module for the Dungeons & Dragons fantasy role-playing game, set in that game's Mystara campaign setting.
 TSR, Inc. published the module in 1987 for the D&D Master Set rules.
 It is part of the "M" series of modules.
-The module was designed by Robin Jenkins.
+The module was designed by Allen Varney.
 Its cover art and interior art is by John and Laura Lakey, and cartography by William Reuter.

 Plot summary

 Five Coins for a Kingdom is an adventure which involves a vanishing city and five magical coins.

 On a clear day, bright lights appear in the sky over a vibrant city as the player characters stand in the market, and then the city vanishes, leaving the party alone in a grassy field.
 Five coins fall from sky, each imbued with the spirit of a power wizard beseeching the party to free them and save their world from destruction.
 Using the magic coins, the party travels to the outer plane of Eloysia, explore what is left of the city of Solius and free the wizards.
 Before saving Solius, the party must defeat an invasive army led by mad Durhan.
 Finally, the party journeys into their own sun to save their city.